MCMC Parameter Fitting

 param_defs: Sequence[ParamDef], # Parameter definitions

-npool: int = 1, # Number of parallel processes
+npool: int = None, # Number of parallel threads (default: all cores)

 top_k: int = 10, # Number of best fits to return